 Rockingham Plateau Character Area extends from King's Cliffe, in the north, to Aldwincle in the south.
 Land cover is typically arable farmland in generally large fields.
-Improved pastures with grazing sheep and cattle and limited areas of calcareous grassland occur near farmsteads.
+Improved pastures with grazing sheep and cattle and limited areas of calcareous grassland Figure 9: The village as viewed from Dusthill Road occur near farmsteads.
 A predominance of low, well-clipped hawthorn hedgerows encloses the fields with hedgerow trees of oak and ash.